Utkarsh731/Utkarsh731/README.md

 I bring proficiency in Python with a strong grip on frameworks such as Flask and Django, and databases including MongoDB, RDS, Redshift and Aurora.

-Award-winning professional 🏆 Recognized with the Student of the Semester Award, Best Blogger Award, and Immense Contribution Award from various organizations and universities, I am constantly pushing the limits and delivering exceptional results.
+Award-winning professional, Recognized with the Student of the Semester Award, Best Blogger Award, and Immense Contribution Award from various organizations and universities, I am constantly pushing the limits and delivering exceptional results.

 Check out my website - [Utkarsh Shukla](https://www.utkarshshukla.com/)